-Overwhelmingly, the biggest obstacle authors face is visibility.
-There are millions of books published each year, which means making your specific book stand out is going to take some dedicated work.
+Overwhelmingly, one of authors' biggest obstacles is visibility.
+Millions of books published each year, which means making your specific book stand out is going to take some dedicated work.

 Author Sean Platt says, “Many writers see publishing their book as a finish line, but really it’s a starting point.”
 He recommends writing a few books and entering the market with a small catalog of books, which will make it easier to stand out from the competition.

 Platt isn’t alone in his thinking.
 Author Jessica Wilder recommends the same thing.
 “The best advice I can give is that when push comes to shove, the best marketing you can do is to publish the next book.”